Rodney White

 Rodney Charles White (born June 28, 1980) is an American former professional basketball player.
-Born in Philadelphia, Pennsylvania, White played college basketball at the University of North Carolina at Charlotte, where he was named the national freshman of the Year by ESPN, and he was selected by the Detroit Pistons with the ninth overall pick of the 2001 NBA Draft.
+Born in Philadelphia, Pennsylvania, White played college basketball for the Charlotte 49ers, earning national freshman of the year honors from ESPN.
+He was selected by the Detroit Pistons with the ninth overall pick of the 2001 NBA draft.

 Professional career

 Detroit Pistons (2001–2002)

-Despite his lofty 9th overall selection, White quickly fell out of favor with new Pistons coach Rick Carlisle and played in only 16 games during the 2001-2002 season, averaging 3.5 points in 8.1 minutes.
+Despite his lofty 9th overall selection, White quickly fell out of favor with new Pistons coach Rick Carlisle and played in only 16 games during the 2001–2002 season, averaging 3.5 points in 8.1 minutes.

 Denver Nuggets (2002–2005)

-Sensing untapped potential in White, then Denver Nuggets General Manager Kiki Vandeweghe took a gamble in the 2002 offseason, sending a bounty of two players and a future first round pick to Detroit in exchange for White.
+Sensing untapped potential in White, then Denver Nuggets General Manager Kiki Vandeweghe took a gamble in the 2002 offseason, sending a bounty of two players and a future first-round pick to Detroit in exchange for White.

 White had an inconsistent and tumultuous tenure in Denver.
 Flashes of brilliance on the offensive end were overshadowed by lack of defensive commitment, drawing the same ire from coach Jeff Bzdelik he had received from Carlisle in Detroit.

 Overall, White averaged 7.7 points over 186 games with the Nuggets.
-His best output coming as an occasional starter during the hapless 17-win 2002-2003 season, in which he averaged 9 points in 72 games.
+His best output coming as an occasional starter during the hapless 17-win 2002–2003 season, in which he averaged 9 points in 72 games.

 Golden State Warriors (2005)

 That poor season parlayed into a top pick in the draft, which the Nuggets used to select Carmelo Anthony.
 With a surefire star in Anthony now on board, Vandeweghe was able to concede failure and package White with fellow bust Nikoloz Tskitishvili.
-Late in the 2004-2005 season, the pair was dealt to the Golden State Warriors in exchange for Eduardo Nájera, Luis Flores, and a future first round pick.
+Late in the 2004–2005 season, the pair was dealt to the Golden State Warriors in exchange for Eduardo Nájera, Luis Flores, and a future first-round pick.
 The pick was later sent to the Philadelphia 76ers as part of the Allen Iverson trade.

 White played sparingly in 16 games for the Warriors, averaging 5.1 points in 11.7 minutes.
-White's final NBA game was played on April 20, 2005 in a 106 - 89 win over the Utah Jazz where White recorded 2 points and 1 rebound.
+White's final NBA game was played on April 20, 2005, in a 106 – 89 win over the Utah Jazz where White recorded 2 points and 1 rebound.

 White was released by the Warriors the following summer.